Should You Close Your Crawl-space Vents for Winter?

 East of the Cascades: Close in the Winter/Open in the Summer

 If you live anywhere east of the Cascades, or another region where winter temperatures regularly fall below freezing, it can be a good idea to close your crawl-space vents in the winter and open them in the summer.
 Styrofoam vent inserts can make this chore easy and effective.

 Even if you don’t live east of the Cascades, close and insulate vents under or near any sinks on outside walls just in case.
 If you have a crawl-space vent under a sink, close it and insulate the pipes for added insurance.

 Closing up vents can help keep critters out of your crawl space during the coldest parts of winter.
 Don’t live in an area that gets snow or freezing temperatures?
 Reinforce the screens on your crawl space to keep raccoons, rats and other uninvited guests out.

 A Word on Radon Gas

 Radon is a natural, dangerous gas formed from radioactive decay deep in the ground.
 Whether you have a crawl-space foundation, slab foundation, or basement, that gas can enter your home from the soil below it.
 While open foundation vents (open for several months out of the year), a soil vapor barrier, and/or room pressurization may help reduce the amount of radon gas entering a home, the Environmental Protection Agency (EPA) suggests all homeowners get their home tested for radon gas and hire a professional to control the problem.

 Get Your Crawl-Space Vent Covers at Coastal

 You’ll also find humidity remedies for your home, RV and more, along with pest control methods.
-Stop by your Northwest owned and operated Coastal and find everything you need for your unique country way of life.
+Stop by your West Coast-owned and operated Coastal and find everything you need for your country way of life.